[For beginners] Illustrated explanation of the mechanism from turning on the server to completing booting

 Hello.

-I'm Kita from Beyond, who obtained super rare characters in the Great Cat War and is unrivaled.
+I'm Kita from Beyond, a player who has obtained super rare characters and is unrivaled in the Battle Cats.

-hardware articles This time, I will explain in an easy-to-understand way how the server works from when it is powered on until it completes startup.
+post about hardware This time, I'd like to explain in an easy-to-understand way how a server works from when it's turned on until it's fully booted.

-We usually casually start and stop servers in the cloud, but fewer people than we think understand the process that leads to that point.
+We often start and stop servers in the cloud without even thinking about it, but I think there are fewer people than you might think who understand the process that leads up to that point.

-This time, I will explain the boot order in a way that even beginners can understand, including illustrations, so please read until the end.
+This time, we will explain the startup order with illustrations so that even beginners can understand, so please read to the end

-First of all, to conclude, a Linux system starts up as follows.
+First of all, in conclusion, a Linux system boots up in the following order:

-Firmware (BIOS/UEFI) → Bootloader → Kernel → init processing
+Firmware (BIOS/UEFI) → Boot loader → Kernel → Init process

-However, it is difficult to understand with just this information, so I will explain it in more detail using diagrams.
+However, this information alone is difficult to understand, so we will explain in more detail using diagrams

-There are a total of 8 steps from turning on the power to completing startup.
+There are a total of eight steps from turning the power on to completing the startup process.

 3. Boot device selection process runs